-When doing an event like a festival, street food market or cooking for a large family gathering, you will be cooking in large quantities to feed all those hungry mouths.
+When doing an event like a festival, street food market, or cooking for a large family gathering, you will be cooking in large quantities to feed all those hungry mouths.

-However, cooking large amounts of food is slightly different to cooking for a family of four and there are a few things you need to follow in order to make the day a success.
+However, cooking large amounts of food is slightly different from cooking for a family of four and there are a few things you need to follow in order to make the day a success.

 So how do you make food in large quantities?
 When cooking large amounts of food you need to find a food wholesaler; consider food storage and safety; know the right type of equipment to use, and know how to increase the right amount of seasoning and spices so you don’t ruin the taste.

 There are also a few other things to consider with bulk cooking which I will go into in more detail below.

 First off you need to find a wholesale supplier for your bulk cooking ingredients.
 This not only lowers the price of ingredients but saves time opening the packaging and reduces plastic waste.

 Some well-known food wholesale suppliers that stock a wide selection of goods include:

 Fruit and veg and meat wholesalers are also good places to get competitive prices.

 However, if you are cooking for a crowd of 100 people or less it may be worth visiting your local supermarket.
 Surprisingly here in the UK bulk ingredients in supermarkets like Aldi and Lidl can sometimes work out cheaper than food wholesalers for smaller amounts.